lavahawk/Makerspace-PrinterStatus/README.md

 ---

-## 🎓 About
+##  About

-A real-time dashboard displaying the status of 28 3D printers at the Clemson Makerspace.
-Features Clemson branding (Orange #F66733 & Purple #522D80) and is optimized for embedding in Google Sites.
+A real-time dashboard displaying the status of the 3D printers at the Clemson Makerspace.

 ## 📁 Files

 - **printer-status.html** - Main dashboard (requires Google Apps Script setup)
-- **printer-status-local.html** - Local version with CSV file upload
+- **printer-status-local.html** - Local version with CSV file upload basically ignore this I just used it for testing
-- **Google-Apps-Script.js** - Backend script for Google Sheets integration
+- **Google-Apps-Script.js** - Backend script for Google Sheets integration if you wanted to do API calls
 - **Printer Status Update - Dashboard.csv** - Sample CSV data

 ## 🚀 Setup Options